-The governance principles and the organisational structure of the JPI described in this document are considered to be subject to iterative, ongoing learning processes and adjustments.
-They are therefore subject to a critical review and possible revision 12 months after adoption by the JPI CLIMATE Governing Board, followed by recurring reviews based on a schedule prepared by the GB.
+The governance principles and the organisational structure of the JPI described in this document are subject to iterative, ongoing learning processes and adjustments.
+They have been subject to a critical review and revision 24 months after original adoption by the JPI CLIMATE Governing Board (GB) and will be followed by recurring reviews based on a schedule prepared by the GB.

-The document has been prepared in reconciliation with the proposed governance principles set out by the GPC (March 2010) and the governance structure of the JPI Food Security, Agriculture and Climate Change (FACCE, April 2010).
+The document has been prepared in reconciliation with the proposed governance principles set out by the GPC (March 2010).